Concurrent B.S./M.S. in Nutrition, Dietetics and Sensory Sciences

 Application Procedures

-The application process is the same as for the traditional M.S. degree except that completion of the B.S. degree is not required at the time of application.
-M.S. applicants must be enrolled in one of the undergraduate programs in the Department of Food, Nutrition, Dietetics and Health.
+The application process is the same as for the traditional M.S. degree except applicants will select the accelerated M.S. program when applying and must be enrolled in one of the undergraduate programs in the Department of Food, Nutrition, Dietetics and Health.

 Required Application Materials